-In section 3.2, we assumed that the projector is placed at the same position (the center of the walking area) as the viewer to obtain the geometrically correct image on the non-planar display wall.
-In practice, it is impossible to place the projector and the viewer at the same position due to the physical space limitation.
-In our system, the solution is to place the projector on the left side of the walking area as in figure 1.
-The reference scene image is predistorted such that, when cast from the projector's viewpoint onto the display wall, it still looks correct to the viewer in the center of the walking area.
+This depth mapping and projection works well, provided the projection is perpendicular to the display tiles.
+However, we want the display to be perpendicular to the viewer line of sight as much as possible.
+This limits the placement of the projectors.
+In our system, the solution is to place the projector on the left side of the walking area as in figure 1b.
+As other research has pointed out, the resulting image can be pre-warped to account for this distorted projection for both planar surfaces and non-planar surfaces [1, 2, 12].
+For the case of a piece-wise approximation to the scene's depth function, we are faced with two more problems: 1) mapping the image to the distorted and even discontinuous projection surfaces; 2) dealing with occlusion problems resulting from the oblique projection and non-planar display surface.
+The reference scene image is pre-distorted such that, when cast from the projector's viewpoint onto the display wall, it still looks correct to the viewer in the center of the walking area.
 The right projector is used to remove the shadows due to the non-planar multi-surface display.
 We will discuss the details for shadow removal in section 3.4.